Chri692u/SortAlg-visualizer/README.md

 # SortAlg-visualizer
 npm build bundles into js.

-bundle.js should be lastest
+Or clone repo -> public -> index.html (should be newest version)